 Information About Selected Department Funds

-Department of Urban & Regional Planning Fund.
+Urban & Regional Planning Fund.
 This fund supports all aspects of the Department’s work including supporting student field trips, student conference support, bringing in distinguished speakers, publication of Connections (the Department’s newsletter), and many other activities consistent with the mission of the Department.

 Born Environmental Stewardship Fund.
 This fund, established in honor of Emeritus Professor Stephen Born, is used to support graduate students in Urban and Regional Planning and Environmental Studies doing work related to water and environmental planning and policy scholarly activity, and participating in civic engagement with conservation organizations in Wisconsin, the United States and internationally.